askb/releng-packer-action/examples/README.md

 # Example Packer Template with Bastion Support

-This example demonstrates how to configure Packer templates to work with the VexxHost Tailscale bastion workflow.
+This example demonstrates how to configure Packer templates to work with the OpenStack Tailscale bastion workflow.

 ## Structure